triskit124/Notes/investing.md

   - The maturity date is the date on which the bond will mature and the bond issuer will pay the bondholder the face value of the bond.
   - The issue price is the price at which the bond issuer originally sells the bonds.
 In many cases, bonds are issued at par.

+## Capital Gains
+- A **capital gain** refers to the increase in the value of a capital asset that is realized when it is sold.
+In other words, a capital gain occurs when you sell an asset for more than what you paid to purchase it
+- Almost any type of asset you own is a capital asset.
+They can include investments such as stock, bonds, or real estate, and items purchased for personal use, such as furniture or a boat
+- The gain may be **short-term** (one year or less) or **long-term** (more than one year) and must be reported on income tax returns
+- **Unrealized gains and losses** reflect an increase or decrease in an investment's value but are not considered taxable

 ## Mutual Fund

 - "Mutual funds let you pool your money with other investors to "mutually" buy stocks, bonds, and other investments.
 They're run by professional money managers who decide which securities to buy (stocks, bonds, etc.) and when to sell them.
 You get exposure to all the investments in the fund and any income they generate."